zhemao/hodgepodge/README.md

 Compares the size of two files using `stat` and `bc`.
 Usage is `cmpsize file1 file2`.

-## pullall.sh

-Finds all git and mercurial repositories in a directory and does `git pull origin master` or `hg pull -u` on each of them.
-Usage is `pullall.sh [directory]`, where directory is the directory in which to start searching.
-It defaults to the current working directory.

-## mount\_server.pl

-Convenient wrapper for `curlftpfs` and `sshfs`.
-Takes an argument in the form of a url *protocol*://*username*@*servername*.
-Valid protocols are `ftp` and `ssh`.
-If ssh, the script will mount the home directory of the user.
-The mountpoint will be ~/.fuse/*servername*.

-## unmount\_server.sh

-Companion to mount\_server.pl.
-Takes a single argument, which is the servername.
-The corresponding directory (~/.fuse/*servername*) will be unmounted and removed.

 ## lrange

 Usage: lrange start end [infile] [outfile]